A Legacy of Mining Pollution in the Clark Fork

 Removing the tailings not only rids the river of toxics, it also restores the floodplain to its original level, providing better, wetter growing conditions for new vegetation.
 The native seed and 130,000 new floodplain shrubs planted here are already thriving.

 DEQ will work on nonadjacent sections of river to prevent large sections from being dug up at any one time.
-In 2014-2016, they cleaned up the floodplain on the CFC’s Dry Cottonwood Creek Ranch (Phases 5 & 6).
 Check out the latest cleanup details on the Montana DEQ website.

 Removing a threat to the beautiful Blackfoot